pybites/pybites.github.io-source/content/python-functions.md

 -- Julian

 <div class="ctaBox">
 	<p>With so many avenues to pursue in Python it can be tough to know what to do.
 If you're looking for some <strong>direction</strong> or want to take your Python code and career to the next level, <a href="https://go.oncehub.com/pybites" target="_blank">schedule a call with us now</a>.
-We can helpyou!</p>
+We can help you!</p>
 </div>